PatrickF1/fzf.fish/README.md

 </div>

 A plugin that integrates [fzf](https://github.com/junegunn/fzf) into your [fish](http://fishshell.com) workflow.
-Comes with handy functions&mdash;each with its own mnemonic key binding&mdash;that use fzf to
+Comes with handy functions—each with its own mnemonic key binding—that use fzf to

 > Search and preview files under the **current directory** - `Ctrl+f` (f for file)